How to Prepare Your Plumbing for Winter

 Swamp Cooler

 If your home has a swamp cooler, you will need to drain it before winter.
 First, turn off the water and the power to the swamp cooler.
-Next, drain the water from both the cooler and the water supply line.
+Next, drain the water from the cooler and the water supply line.
 You should also clean the inside of the swamp cooler and change the pads.
-Last, cover your swamp cooler with a water tight cover to ensure that it stays dry during winter.
+Last, cover your swamp cooler with a water-tight cover to ensure that it stays dry during winter.

 Outdoor Hoses, Faucets, & Sprinklers